-Locals look back on 50 years at Gary's Barbecue in China Grove - Salisbury Post
+Gary's Barbecue staff, customers look back at 50 years - Salisbury Post

 “I might make 50 years,” he said 10 years ago.

-And now he has.
+Now he has.

 So did he plan to make 50 years when he started the restaurant as a 22-year-old?
 (He turned 23 the next week.)